Skip to content

 How to Turn On or Off Advanced Details in Narrator

-Windows 11 Narrator’s advanced details setting gives you extra information about things on your screen, like helpful tips and details about buttons.
-If you want to turn this on or off, it’s easy to do right in your computer’s Settings.
+Windows 11 Narrator’s advanced details setting provides more information about what’s on your screen, like helpful tips and details about buttons, making it easier to understand your computer.
+You can change this setting in your computer’s Settings menu to get the level of information you prefer.

 Follow these steps to change this setting: